Table of Contents Contents

 How Long Does It Take to Resolve a Notice of Objection?

 Resolution, whether in your favour, not in your favour or something in between (Eg: a settlement), can take several months.
 That said, communication doesn’t shut down between you and the CRA at this time.
-Check in regularly and ask for status updates.
-They may also call you if they need more details or need more documentation.
+Your file will be assigned to an appeals officer and you can check in regularly and ask for status updates.
+They may also call you if they need additional information or need more documentation.

 Step 3: Appeal to the Tax Court of Canada

 If your Notice of Objection is denied by the CRA, you have one more recourse—the Tax Court of Canada.
 The “TCC” has jurisdiction over all tax matters in Canada and hears cases in over 50 cities across the country.
-They’re completely independent of the CRA and has approximately 25 independent judges that operate by their own procedures.
+They’re a federal court completely independent of the CRA and have approximately 25 independent judges that operate by their own procedures, which will allow you to start the appeal process.
+This can be done for personal taxes or by large corporations.

 There are two kinds of tax court procedures: informal and general